smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Divine Rivals** by Rebecca Ross and **Iron Widow** by Xiran Jay Zhao, each read 10 times

 **TOTAL**: 909 books read, with 513 unique titles.
+644 books were claimed to qualify for hard mode.
 376 books were used only once for this square.
 Skipped 16 times.
 Substituted 4 times.